MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 :::image type="content" source="../media/sp-worflow-createalias.png" alt-text="Example on creating a sql alias":::![image.png](/.attachments/image-85d3556b-9bb2-43dc-8e86-3aade3498431.png)

-- On the Alias tab, click Add.
+- On the Alias tab, select Add.
 - Choose TCP/IP for the Network library.
 - In the "Server Alias" box, type in the name of the "old" SQL server.
 Example: "SQL"
-- In the "Server name" box, type in the name of the "new" SQL server (Example: "New_SQL"), and click ok.
+- In the "Server name" box, type in the name of the "new" SQL server (Example: "New_SQL"), and select ok.

 >[!Note]